Make this four-season art project with your kids (or students) today!

 - In the video, you will notice that the autumn seasonal square was initially yellow.

-- I wanted my daughter to create several yellow and gold fall fingerprint leaves, so I repainted the background of the fall square with coral acrylic paint before she added the autumn fingerprint leaves.
+- I wanted my daughter to create several yellow-and-gold fall fingerprint leaves, so I repainted the background of the fall square with coral acrylic paint before she added the autumn fingerprint leaves.

 - Please allow the background paint color for each of the four seasonal canvases to dry completely before moving on to the next step.